 COUNCIL POLICY AND SERVICES COMMITTEE ...
 The committee plans to consider options for revising the process for application and recruitment to local boards and commissions; review a new audit of Employee Health Benefits Administration; and consider recommendations for the 2013 council priority-setting process.
 The meeting will begin at 6 p.m. on Tuesday, Dec.
 11, in the Council Conference Room at City Hall (250 Hamilton Ave.).

 PLANNING AND TRANSPORTATION COMMISSION ...
-The commission plans to discuss Edgewood Plaza, a proposal to build 10 homes, renovate three retail structures and relocate one of the retail structures at 2080 Channing Ave.
-The meeting will begin at 6 p.m. on Wednesday, Oct.
-26, in the Council Chambers at City Hall (250 Hamilton Ave.).
+The commission plans to discuss the city's parking strategies for downtown and the California Avenue Business District.
+The commission also plans to discuss the proposed pedestrian and bicycle overpass over U.S. Highway 101.
+The meeting will begin at 6 p.m. on Wednesday, Dec.
+12, in the Council Chambers at City Hall (250 Hamilton Ave.).

 Stories older than 90 days are available only to subscribing members.
 Please help sustain quality local journalism by becoming a subscribing member today.

 If you are already a subscriber, please log in so you can continue to enjoy unlimited access to stories and archives.
 Subscriptions start at $5 per month and may be cancelled at any time.